gjtiquia/project_accounting/notes.md

 how about we make a two dimension array?
 Acc_system[num of row][num of col]
-num of row= number of user
+num of row = number of user
-num of col= number of entity
+num of col = number of entity

 the datum are saved in a text file such as (seperated by " "):
+(amount date time type account)
 1000 20190326 1337 food cash

 // C++ code for the implementation